pagkly/Zed/Investopedia3/Upgrade Definition.md

 ## Understanding an Upgrade

-An upgrade to a specific security assigns it a higher ranking and is usually triggered by [qualitative](https://www.investopedia.com/terms/q/qualitativeanalysis.asp) and quantitative information that contributes to an increase in the financial valuation of that security.
+An upgrade to a specific security assigns it a higher ranking and is usually triggered by [[qualitative]](https://www.investopedia.com/terms/q/qualitativeanalysis.asp) and quantitative information that contributes to an increase in the financial valuation of that security.
 In the context of portfolio management, the term "upgrade" also refers to a strategy whereby the risk profile and quality of the portfolio are improved by including blue chips in it while eliminating speculative stocks.

-Upgrades to investment ratings for stocks and [fixed-income securities](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp) are issued by [equity](https://www.investopedia.com/terms/e/equity.asp) and [bond](https://www.investopedia.com/terms/b/bond.asp) analysts at their respective brokerage houses.
-Upgrades to the credit rating of corporate issuers of debt securities are issued by rating agencies, such as [Standard & Poor's](https://www.investopedia.com/terms/s/sp.asp).
+Upgrades to investment ratings for stocks and [[fixed-income securities]](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp) are issued by [[equity]](https://www.investopedia.com/terms/e/equity.asp) and [[bond]](https://www.investopedia.com/terms/b/bond.asp) analysts at their respective brokerage houses.
+Upgrades to the credit rating of corporate issuers of debt securities are issued by rating agencies, such as [[Standard & Poor's]](https://www.investopedia.com/terms/s/sp.asp).

 For example, a rating agency may upgrade the credit rating of an issuer from AA+ to AAA.
 Such a move would have a positive effect on all outstanding bonds and other fixed-income instruments of the issuer.